eleva

 }

-Recommendation: Use classes for lists, IDs for unique elements, and data attributes when you want explicit component markers.
+Recommendation: Use custom elements for semantic component composition, classes for lists, IDs for unique elements, and data attributes when you want explicit markers.

 Passing Props to Children